mendyEdri/iPhoneX/README.md

 What we covered:

-**1. Introducing to Safe Area - the problem on iPhone x without safe area, and how safe area can solve it**
+**Introducing to Safe Area - the problem on iPhone x without safe area, and how safe area can solve it**

 ## Enable safe area in XIB/Storyboard